 This is really an evolving story.
 I will leave it here in the order of its development to give you a bit of history, but if you have a problem with Poly-B, please read all the way through.
 I have asked people to send me specific cases of problems with Poly-B piping and I am printing them at the end of this article.
+Why am I sticking with these problems after the class action suit is closed?
+To give you a voice, and to pressure CSA to remove Poly-B from their approved piping list.

 The first questions I received about Poly-B piping failures came from the Calgary region in 2010.
 At that time, here is most of what I originally posted in this article: